violacathrine/morbid-gene-official/to-do.md

  [] Fix photos/news in same page
- - [x] Cards
+ - [] Cards
- - [x] function to show pictures in slide
+ - [] function to show pictures in slide
- - [x] function to show thumbnails of photos in each cards
+ - [] function to show thumbnails of photos in each cards
  - [] copyright overlay at each photos in each cards

- [] - add new button for info about final/update cta button [] - update cta button on mobile first
+ [x] - add new button for info about final/update cta button [x] - update cta button on mobile first

+ [x] - update validation form to their mail